Laura’s eyes were full of tears. They couldn’t leave him, she pleaded. They just couldn’t.

 Once the trading was done, they packed up camp.
 The sun was bright in the sky, and it was time to return to the road.
 Marco walked with them for a little while, trudging beside the handcar with his big bag over his shoulder, telling Pa more about his life fighting for the Army of Faith’s Spear Triumphant.

 Before long, they came to a clearing bounded by short mounds of creetrock rubble.
 Nearby, the ruins of a big lectric wagon lay on its side, dusted in snow.
 Pa declared that this must be the crossroad.
-Laura looked south.
-Then she looked north.
-Indeed, the faint outline of a road stretched over the hills and into the distance in both directions.
+Laura looked east.
+Then she looked west.
+The faint outline of a road stretched over the hills and into the distance in both directions.
 Now that she had seen it, she didn’t understand how they could have missed it the night before

 “Well, lad, this is where we part ways,” said Pa.

 “Thank you for your kindness, sir,” the young man said.
-“The King Above protect you and your family on your travels.”
+“The Prezdent Above protect you and your family on your travels.”

-They watched him walk away, up the Fifty-Three Road, bound for the country that they themselves had just abandoned.
+They watched him walk away, up the Thirty-Nine Road, bound for the country that they themselves had just abandoned.

 “All that food, Charles,” Ma said when he was out of hearing.
 “Can we spare it?”